RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 >
 > 参考答案：加上 `\begin{gathered}` 或 `\begin{align*}` 等环境
 >
-> 正确情况：Gemini 2 Pro 对, Sonnet 3.5 错错, grok3 对错; 4oL 错; o3-mini-high 错
+> 正确情况：Gemini 2 Pro 对, Sonnet 3.5 错错, grok3 对错; 4oL 错; o3-mini-high 错;

 > Q: The `\rightarrow`, `\xrightarrow{}` and `\uparrow` are commands available in LaTeX, but how to achieve `\xuparrow{}`, a lengthened vertical arrow with text *beside* it, analogous to how `\xrightarrow[\begin{cases}1\\2\end{cases}]{\begin{gather}x+y \\ \sin +\sum \\ x+y+z \end{gather}}` creates a lengthened horizontal arrow with text *above* and *below* it. `amsmath` and `mathtools` are available, but commands `\if` `\else` `\relax` `\sbox` `\setbox` and `\savebox`, and, packages TikZ, `graphicx` and `calc` are not.
 (Hint: `\left.\vphantom{#1}\right\uparrow` to achieve extensible arrow.)
 >